stack-of-tasks/sot-doc/doc/CatkinBuildTools.md

 \section memo_catkin_tools_intro Introduction

-This memo explains how to handle a super build (set of packages) workspace of the SoT with catkin tools. catkin tools should not confused with catkin_make.
+This memo explains how to create and handle a super build (set of packages) workspace of the SoT with catkin tools. catkin tools should not confused with catkin_make.
 They can be installed independently from ROS.

 \subsection memo_catkin_tools_quick_start Quick start